 For customers that only need to complete one or a couple Pike Arms®

-ELITE22TD™ TAKEDOWN "80 PERCENT" Receivers, this aluminum Hole Locating Drilling
+ELITE22TD™ TAKEDOWN "80 PERCENT" Receivers, either flat top or with integral picatinny rail, this aluminum Hole Locating Drilling

-Fixure will allow you to easily complete the required holes.
+Fixure will allow you to easily complete the required holes to finish your 80% receiver into a functional receiver ready for your custom build.
 For

 customers that need to complete a quantity of receivers, we also offer